-5.19 Domestic Abuse and Children
+5.13.
+Domestic abuse and children

-- 5.19.1 This form of abuse can encompass but is not limited to: psychological; physical; sexual; financial; and emotional.
-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members. - 5.19.2 Children can be victims of domestic abuse.
-They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse). - 5.19.3 Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
-In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - 5.19.4 We encourage children to come forward by raising awareness of the issue and teaching the children about health relationships through SRE, the wider curriculum and modelling behaviour in the academy.
+- 5.13.1.
+This form of abuse can encompass but is not limited to psychological; physical; sexual; financial; and emotional.
+All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members. - 5.13.2.
+Children can be victims of domestic abuse and as victims have protection and rights under the law.

+They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse). - 5.13.3.
+We encourage children to come forward by raising awareness of the issue and teaching the children about health relationships through SRE, the wider curriculum and modelling behaviour in the academy.